pingpongballz/PO-SBR-Python/README.md

 A python implementation of shooting and bouncing rays (PO-SBR), accelerated using OptiX

 # How to use
 Place POsolver.py into the working folder, and use the functions.
-I have no idea how to package it into a python module :skull:
 Examples are given in Test_RCS for RCS, and Test_range for radar range profile.

 # Dependencies